-Ohio’s gun laws recently underwent a change.
+Ohio gun laws recently underwent a change in 2022.
 Governor Mike DeWine signed into law Ohio Senate Bill No. 215.
 This new law has made it much easier for people to legally carry, possess, or legally conceal a handgun.

 The new law allows people a lot more freedom in regard to how they want to handle a handgun.
 However, there are certain caveats in place that must be taken into account, such as the fact that the law only applies to “qualified adults.”

 While we are going to primarily focus on what Senate Bill No. 215 has changed, it is worth noting that there are a number of bills relating to Ohio gun laws that are still being debated and considered.
 We will briefly look at what other changes may be coming for Ohio gun owners after we discuss the new law and how it affects those coming into or leaving our state.